HDest-Community/Redline/README.md

 ---
 - Firing the weapon generates heat and RPM.
 If you get enough heat, the gun will overheat and will become unusable until the heat dissipates.
 More damage means more heat.
 - Pulling the bolt and holding it will rev up the engine.
 The more RPM, the more damage that is stored in the charge.
 The damage boost is tier-based.
 Each notch on the RPM meter increases the tier once it's reached.
-- It becomes harder to rev the engine from 0 RPM the more charges you have.
 - If the resonator is used, only the heat mechanic applies since there is no engine.